Welcome to Covington County Schools Child Nutrition Program!

 2. Can I receive a reimbursement of the money on my child's account?

 Reimbursement of money on accounts will be honored only when students are leaving the Covington County School System, by withdrawing or graduating or if you have paid ahead and your child is approved for free lunches after the payment was posted.
 The cafeteria manager cannot make cash refunds.
-Refunds are made by check and processed at the Board of Education office.
+Refunds are made by check and processed at the Child Nutrition Program office at the Covington County Board of Education.
 When your child transfers to another Covington County School, the money on his/her account will be transferred to the cafeteria at that school.